vmware/build-tools-for-vmware-aria/mkdocs/getting-started/getting-started.md

 ### Key settings to keep in the profile
 - `vro.serverId` / `vra.serverId` point to servers defined inside `~/.m2/settings.xml` so you can store encrypted credentials in `servers`.
-- `vrang.*`, `vrops.*`, and `vrli.*` properties tie into the specific archetype you are building - copy the relevant block from the product docs once the connection is ready.
+- `vrang.*`, `vrops.*`, and `vrli.*` properties tie into the specific project type you are building - copy the relevant block from the product docs once the connection is ready.
 - Use `vro.authHost` / `vro.authPort` when an external Orchestrator uses vRA credentials.

 !!! note "Protect credentials"
     Never check the profile with live passwords into source control.
 Prefer `settings-security.xml` or encrypted servers for CI jobs.

 ## Generate a project template
-All archetypes are generated via `mvn archetype:generate`.
+All project types are generated via `mvn archetype:generate`.
 Start with a command such as:

 ```bash
 mvn archetype:generate \